 In 2018, Russia was the sixteenth-most visited country in the world and the tenth-most visited in Europe, with over 24.6 million visits and $11.6 billion in international tourism receipts.

-In 2018, amidst nationwide protests against corruption, Vladimir Putin was re-elected for his second consecutive term in the presidential election.
+In 2018, amidst nationwide protests against corruption, Vladimir Putin was re-elected for his second consecutive term as president.

-As of 2019, Russia had the third-largest immigrant population in the world, with over 12 million immigrants residing in the country.
+As of 2019, Russia has the third-largest immigrant population in the world, with over 12 million immigrants residing in the country.

-In 2019, Russia spent about 1% of its GDP on research and development.
+In 2019, Russia spent about 1% of its GDP on research and development, ranking tenth worldwide.

 In 2019, Russia was the world's fifth-leading destination for international students, hosting roughly 300 thousand.

-As of 2020, the vast majority of immigrants in Russia hail from post-Soviet states, with about half being from Ukraine and Kazakhstan.
+As of 2020, the vast majority of immigrants in Russia hail from post-Soviet states, with about half of them being from Ukraine and Kazakhstan.

 In 2020, Russia ranked tenth worldwide in the number of scientific publications, with roughly 1.3 million papers.

-In 2020, tourism declined precipitously due to the COVID-19 pandemic, with just over 6.3 million foreign visitors.
+In 2020, tourism in Russia declined precipitously due to the COVID-19 pandemic, with just over 6.3 million foreign visitors.

 In 2021, Russia ranked 45th in the Global Innovation Index.

-As of 2022, Russia is the fifth-largest hydroelectric producer, with hydroelectric power contributing almost a fifth to the total energy generation.
+As of 2022, Russia is the fifth-largest hydroelectric producer, with hydroelectric power contributing almost a fifth to the total energy generation (17%).

-As of 2022, the overall life expectancy in Russia at birth is 73 years, with a notable sex ratio of 0.859 males to every female, reflecting a high male mortality rate.
+As of 2022, the overall life expectancy in Russia at birth is 73 years (68 years for males and 78 years for females).

-During the 2022 invasion of Ukraine, Russia has set up filtration camps where many Ukrainians are subjected to abuses and forcibly sent to Russia.
+During the 2022 invasion of Ukraine, Russia established filtration camps where many Ukrainians are subjected to abuses and forcibly sent to Russia.
+Political repression also increased following the start of the invasion, with laws adopted that establish punishments for "discrediting" the armed forces.

 Following the Russian invasion of Ukraine in 2022, the demographic crisis has deepened due to high military fatalities and renewed emigration.

-In 2022, Russia annexed four other regions of Ukraine during an ongoing invasion, which was internationally unrecognised.
+In 2022, Russia annexed four other regions of Ukraine during its ongoing invasion.

-In June 2023, the Wagner Group, a private military contractor fighting for Russia in Ukraine, launched an open rebellion against the Russian Ministry of Defence, capturing Rostov-on-Don before marching on Moscow.
-The rebellion was called off after negotiations, and the leader, Yevgeny Prigozhin, later died in a plane crash.
+In June 2023, the Wagner Group, a private military contractor fighting for Russia in Ukraine, initiated an open rebellion against the Russian Ministry of Defence, capturing Rostov-on-Don, before beginning a march on Moscow.
+The rebellion was later called off after negotiations, and its leader, Yevgeny Prigozhin, died in a plane crash.

 As of 2023, Russia is the second-largest producer and the third-largest exporter of natural gas, as well as the second-largest producer and exporter of crude oil.

-As of 2023, Russia is the world's third-largest electricity producer, with fossil fuels accounting for a significant portion of energy production and consumption.
+As of 2023, Russia is the world's third-largest electricity producer, with fossil fuels accounting for over 64% of energy production and 87% of energy consumption.

-As of 2023, Russia maintained the world's third-highest military expenditure, spending $109 billion, which corresponds to about 5.9% of its GDP.
+As of 2023, Russia maintained the world's third-highest military expenditure, spending $109 billion, corresponding to about 5.9% of its GDP.

 As of 2023, Russia's greenhouse gas emissions are the fourth-largest in the world.